aaronrudkin/exapunks_solitaire_bot/README.md

 Two notes:
 1. The default values are calibrated for a 1920x1080 window
 2. The offsets should not take into account DPI -- `resolution_scale_click` is the only setting that controls monitor DPI

+### Algorithm details

+The solver is implemented as a greedy (best-first) search.
+Given a game state, evaluate all possible legal moves (excluding those which lead to previously visited game states).
+Score each legal move.
+Add the moves to an array and sort by score descending.
+Visit the first move on the list.
+Continue until the queue of moves is exhausted (loss condition) or the game is solved.
+The algorithm also prohibits chains of moves longer than length 100, although in practice all games are solvable in fewer moves.

+Although this approach is not guaranteed to be minimal length, computation is extremely quick and the algorithm is resilient to local maxima.
+The score function implemented is simple: Each complete stack is worth 20 points.
+Each empty slot is worth 10 points.
+Each incomplete stack is worth 5 points less the number of cards that are inaccessible.
+Of course, these values are arbitrary and any scores will produce a solution if one exists.